mlegris/vanillajs-hidden-actions/README.md

 # vanillajs-hidden-actions
 A simple re-usable component that allows you to add hidden actions behind items in a grid or list.
 The actions are configurable, as well as the icons representing them.

-https://github.com/user-attachments/assets/c7dcbf78-8b74-4481-b27f-7fee362be11f
+# DEMONSTRATION
+I apologive for the quality of the video, the component is actually smooth. https://github.com/user-attachments/assets/c7dcbf78-8b74-4481-b27f-7fee362be11f